tostercx/ssocks/README.md

 Status on windows:

 Porting is under development.
 If something works it's a miracle.
-So far all tools except ssocksd have "worked" at one point or another.
+So far all tools have "worked" at one point or another.
 Daemon / background options are disabled on windows for now.

 ------------------------------------------------------------------------